4.5 Star Rating

 A while back we discussed cleaning specific mouthpieces using a store purchased products such as toothpaste, mouthwash, dish soap, and effervescent tablets.
 When it comes to cleaning, most mouth guard manufacturers offer their own guidelines which typically include these cleaning agents.

 Cleaning is however only half of the battle.
 Using some of the above-mentioned products will often remove physical debris, leaving behind odor-causing bacteria, fungus, and viruses.
 These little critters are invisible to the naked eye but are still present, even after a thorough scrubbing.
 Since conditions inside of the mouth provide a perfect breeding ground for such critters, any colonies that were washed away during “cleaning” will quickly repopulate and within a day or two the rancid smell returns.

 Until recently, I haven’t been able to find a cleaning and sterilizing product for snoring mouthpieces.
 The best product that I could find was effervescent tablets which kill just that bacteria and often discolor the plastic of some oral appliances.

-After using Polident tablets for several years, I came across a new product called “SNAP!
-CLEAN” which claims to clean and kill 99.9% of virus, fungus, and bacteria.
+After using Polident tablets for several years, I came across a new product called “Z CLEAN” which claims to clean and kill 99.9% of virus, fungus, and bacteria.
 The directions say that it can be used to “sterilize your snoring and sleep apnea devices”.
 Okay, so an all-in-one product that cleans and completely sterilizes and made specifically for mouthpieces?
 Tell me more!

-The name SNAP is an acronym for the words SNoring and APnea.
-It’s a product that has been developed by the oral appliance manufacturer Zyppah who has teamed up with an Orthodontic Appliance Plastics, (O.A.P.) a Hewlett, NY company that specializes in cleaning and disinfecting products for everything from aligners to dentures and mouthguards.
+Z- Clean is a product that has been developed by the oral appliance manufacturer Zyppah who has teamed up with an Orthodontic Appliance Plastics, (O.A.P.) a Hewlett, NY company that specializes in cleaning and disinfecting products for everything from aligners to dentures and mouthguards.